alexandlazaris/robotframework-win10/README.md

 ## Usage
+### Test architecture
+### POM
+* Screens are stored as separate files, with variables and methods created to represent actions on that specific screen
+* This method of creating 'Page Objects' can be used for APIs, Web UIs and Mobile UI
+* No assertions on content or data, unless required
+* The tests themselves utilize the Page Object methods as test steps, using assertions as part of the test cases based on available Page Object data

+### KDD
+* Keywords wrap methods and code, allowing user-friendly tests instructions to be used instead
+* Assists in debugging, troubleshooting and test reports
+* Useful when involving people with minimal coding & test automation experience to create test case

+### BDD
+* Adds a simpler plain English abstraction layer over test code, abstracting keywords even more
+* This can lead to over-abstraction.
+Essentially, covering code with so many layers its now become more difficult to update methods or add new code
+* Useful when involving people with basic, if any, coding & test automation experience to create or review test cases

 ### Best practices
 * Use tabs to auto complete statements
 * Ensure double spaces placed within, not tabs